Most content marketing initiatives die in onboarding.

 Speed without quality is just noise.
 The goal is compressing time to value without sacrificing the strategic foundation that makes content effective.

-Here's how to structure a rapid deployment workflow—the approach we use at The Mighty Quill, but principles you can apply to any content operation:
+Here's how to structure a rapid deployment workflow with principles you can apply to any content operation:

 Phase 1: Focused Information Extraction (Hours 1-4)